Concurrent Deterministic Skiplist and Other Data Structures: Motivation

 Queues are widely used for load balancing workloads, storing data and for communication.
 A poor queue implementation can affect the scalability of a program.
 This article discusses controlled memory allocation and recycling to reduce page faults in data structures using concurrent lock-free queues as a motivating example.

 All experiments in this paper were performed on the Delta Supercomputer from the National Center for Supercomputing Applications~(NCSA)~\cite{delta} which has AMD Milan many-core NUMA nodes~\cite{AMD}.
 The paper is organized as follows.
 Section~\ref{skiplist} discusses the design and analysis of the concurrent deterministic skiplist.
-Sections~\ref{queue}, \ref{queueperf} and \ref{mem} discuss strategies for memory management in concurrent queues.
-Scalability of the concurrent skiplist is discussed in section~\ref{skiplistperf}.
-Hash tables and their performance are discussed in sections~\ref{ht} and \ref{htperf}.
+Sections~\ref{queue}, \ref{queueperf} and \ref{mem} discuss concurrent queue implementations, their performance alongwith memory management in many-core processors.
+Scalability of concurrent skiplists is discussed in section~\ref{skiplistperf}.
+Concurrent hash tables and their performance are discussed in sections~\ref{ht} and \ref{htperf}.
 Sections~\ref{rel} and \ref{conc} have the related work, conclusions and future work.